Azure/PyRIT/doc/code/memory/3_memory_data_types.md

 ## SeedPrompts

 [`SeedPrompt`](../../../pyrit/models/seed_prompt.py) objects represent the starting points of conversations or attack objectives.
-They are used to assemble and initiate attacks, and can be translated to and from `PromptRequestPieces`/conversations.
+They are used to assemble and initiate attacks, and can be translated to and from `PromptRequestPieces`.

 **Key Fields:**